daviddarkins-accenture/lotr/README.md

 ### Step 7: Create DLO (Data Lake Object) for Data Streams

 Data Lake Objects (DLOs) are automatically created when you deploy a Data Stream.
 However, we need to configure the DLO mapping to link Data Cloud profiles to Salesforce records.
-We'll work with the DLOs for both the LotrCharacter and Account data streams.
+We'll work with the DLOs for LotrCharacter, LotrQuote, and Account data streams.

 1. Navigate to **Data Cloud Setup** → **Data Streams** → Select `lotr-LotrCharacter`
 2. Click the **Data Mapping** section and press **Start** (or **Deploy**)